 I decided to start with the Pilot Iroshizuku Kon-Peki.
 A long time ago, Myke Hurley, co-host of The Pen Addict podcast, said that this was the only ink he used in fountain pens.
 Although he had expanded his ink collection since then, I believed that he still used the Kon-Peki ink in his pens.

 The Kon-Peki (also known as Deep Azure Blue) is a beautiful medium blue that some would describe as a cerulean blue.
 It has a wet flow and lovely shading.
-There is also a tiny bit of sheen but I find it barely noticeable.
-There is no feathering or bleedthrough on Rhodia paper.
+There is no feathering and bleedthrough on the New Chiffon Cream paper used in Yamamoto Ro-Biki notebooks.

 I really enjoyed writing with this ink.
 There is a quiet feeling of joy with each stroke and somehow my handwriting looked better.
 It felt as if I could go on writing forever.
 I look forward to trying the rest of the ink in Iroshizuku line.